Home Buying #Featured articles

 • When the BoC needs to discourage economic growth and decrease inflation, it may increase the policy interest rate.
 Higher rates discourage borrowing and spending as the cost of borrowing increases.
 This can reduce consumer spending, business investments, and economic activity to bring inflation back to its 2% target.

-In the same vein, when the economy is performing well, more money can flow into the country, causing additional inflation as there may be fewer goods than the supply of money.
+When the economy is performing well, more money can flow into the country, causing additional inflation as there may be fewer goods than the supply of money (excess supply).
 If interest rates go up to control inflation, it can also cause more money to flow into the country when investors want to earn better interest on their cash.

 This balancing act makes it apparent the difficulty the BoC faces in finding just the right trajectory for its benchmark policy rate.
 This makes predicting the path the BoC takes even more difficult for financial experts.